MrEricSir/InjectCrash/README.md

 From the command line, run

-`injectcrash.exe [pid]`
+`injectcrash pid [type]`

-Where [pid] is the process identifier.
+Where "pid" is the process identifier.
 You can find the process identifier on the Details tab of Task Manager under the "PID" header.
 The target program will crash.
+"Type" is an optional parameter specifying the type of crash.

-For more information and other parameters, run `injectcrash.exe` without the pid parameter.
+For more information, run `injectcrash` without any parameters.
+Or open up the source code and take a look for yourself.

 ## FAQ